Board of Directors

 Brooke Shannon is the Executive Director and founder of Wait Until 8th.
 She lives in Austin with her husband Michael and three daughters.
 Brooke has a Master's in Integrated Marketing Communications from Northwestern University and B.A. in Political Science and Communications from the University of Miami.

 Brooke works with parents and communities across the country to help families establish a healthy relationship with technology.
-She is a national speaker on how to parent in the digital arena and has given keynotes to the American Enterprise Institute, and numerus schools and churches.
+She is a national speaker on how to parent in the digital arena and has given keynotes to the American Enterprise Institute, and numerous schools and churches.

 She also is a resource to the media.
 She has appeared on the Today Show, Good Morning America, NBC national news, NPR, and CNN Headline News.